javier123454321/knowledgeBase/JavaScript/Objects/Prototypes.md

 # Javascript Object Prototypes

-JS has the ability to assign a value to an abject upon its creation.
+JS has the ability to assign a value to an object upon its creation.

 i.e.:
 ```js